 The adClosed event tracks when an Ad is closed.
 This is the end of the Ad lifecycle and tracks the value of the Ad as an eCPM value as well as whether the player clicked on the Ad and if they left the game to install another application.

 Using these three events which are automatically driven by SmartAds allows you to build a detailed picture of the players behaviour.
 The eight charts that are preconfigured in the SmartAds dashboard will give you an indication of how this data can be used, but they are only the basics of what can be done by using this data to understand how your players are using Ads in the game.

 SmartAds is built to use the Engage tool set on the deltaDNA platform to allow you to control who will see Ads and who will not see Ads, you can even specify the reward, frequency and limits for each ad decision point or placement

 The Decision point is defined in the platform and represents the point in the game where you might want to show an Ad.
 When the call is made, the SmartAds SDK will check to make sure that for this specific player a campaign has been set up to control the Ad.
 If there is a campaign set up the display of the Ad will be controlled by this campaign.

 For each point in the game where you show an Ad, you should provide a recognisable Decision Point that is set up in the platform.
 Having more points that you could show an Ad than you initially intend using allows you to experiment with different configurations and try different strategies without the need for a new build or certification.

 To control SmartAds there is a new SmartAds Action in the Action menu.

-By setting up these campaigns you can control your Ad Strategy and A/B test different strategies and controlling exactly who gets and who doesn’t get Ads within your game.
+By setting up these campaigns you can control your Ad Strategy and A/B test different strategies to different player segments.

 Controls on the SETUP->SMARTADS->SmartAds Preferences page let you limit the number of ads each player receives per session, configure the minimum delay between ads and set a minimum floor price for your Ads.